malik-hackontech/sequelize-mock/docs/api/model.md

 ## upsert(values) -> Promise.&#60;Boolean&#62;

 Executes a mock query to upsert an Instance with the given properties.
-Without any other configuration, the default behavior when no queueud query result is present is to return the `options.createdDefault` value indicating if a new item has been created <br>**Alias** insertOrUpdate
+Without any other configuration, the default behavior when no queued query result is present is to return the `options.createdDefault` value indicating if a new item has been created <br>**Alias** insertOrUpdate

 ###  Parameters